 Instead, show your donors how each dollar furthers your mission.

-In this scenario, you might say something like, “Your gift of $50 buys 10 ties, so our beneficiaries can dress for success at their next job interview.”
+In this scenario, you might say, “Your gift of $50 buys 10 ties so our beneficiaries can dress for success at their next job interview.”

 But that’s not enough to make a donor want to give.
-They want to see the real impact their gift will have towards advancing the values they share with your nonprofit.
+They want to see their gift’s real impact on advancing the values they share with your nonprofit.

 You’re unwilling to invest in your outreach.